binnes/WiFiMeshRaspberryPi/additionalResources/PREREQUISITES_AND_SETUP.md

 - Micro USB power cable
 - Power supply
 - microSD card (8MB or larger)
-- Optional USB hub for Pi Zero, if keyboard and mouse need to be connected
+- Optional USB hub for Pi Zero/Pi 1A+, if keyboard and mouse need to be connected
 - Optional USB WiFi dongle for Pi Zero/Pi 1 Model A+ or the Pi 3B(+) Gateway/Bridge nodes if you want to do [part 2](/part2/README.md) to add WiFi connectivity instead of Ethernet.

 In addition to the Raspberry Pis, you need: